 1. Cleaning Spa Jets and Shell

-A Spa comes with Spa Jets and a Shell for water circulation; make it a weekly routine to clean the Spa Jets and Shell using a soft sponge and white vinegar.
+A Spa comes with Spa Jets and a Shell for water circulation.
+Spa jets accumulate lots of gunk when not cleaned frequently.
+Make it a weekly routine to clean the Spa jets and jet line using a special spa jet cleaner.

 Depending on usage, the hot tub spa waterline can be scheduled for a daily/weekly cleaning routine, which also helps keep the water clean.

-Depending on the sanitizer you use, take the chlorine reading frequently and adjust as appropriate to keep your water clean.
+Depending on the sanitizer you use; chlorine or bromine, take the reading frequently and adjust as appropriate to keep your water clean.

-You can also use water clarifiers and non-chlorine oxidizers to make water more transparent.
-Below, you'll find more about chlorine and other hot tub chemicals.
+When sanitizer levels are ok but your water appears cloudy, you can use hot tub water clarifiers to make water more transparent to make water more transparent, especially after soaks.
+Below, you'll find more about chlorine, bromine, non-chlorine oxidizers, and other hot tub chemicals.

-You can use scum balls for hot tubs to remove oil and all the dirt from your Spa water.
-Fluffy tennis balls can do the trick.
+You can use scum balls for hot tubs to remove oil or gunk from your Spa water.
+Fluffy tennis balls can also do the trick.
 Put a few scum balls or fluffy tennis balls in the skimmer and drop a few more balls in your hot tub to float on water and collect all the dirt left after a bath.

 Also, to maintain clean water and avoid dirtying it quickly, clean the waterline and seats very often.